 Biography

-Julia Chen-Sankey, Ph.D., M.P.P., is a social and behavioral public health scientist and an assistant professor in the Department of Health Behavior, Society, and Policy at the Rutgers School of Public Health.
-She is also a core faculty member of the Rutgers Institute for Nicotine & Tobacco Studies.
+Julia Chen-Sankey, Ph.D., M.P.P., is an Assistant Professor in the Department of Health Behavior, Society, and Policy at the Rutgers School of Public Health.
+She is also core faculty at the Rutgers Institute for Nicotine & Tobacco Studies and an affiliated faculty member of the Rutgers Addiction Research Center.
+Dr. Chen-Sankey earned her Ph.D. in Behavioral and Community Health from the University of Maryland, her Master of Public Policy from Johns Hopkins University.

 Research Interests